capnproto/pycapnp/docs/quickstart.rst

 Primitive Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For all primitive types, from the Capnproto docs:
+For all primitive types, from the Cap'n Proto docs:

 - Boolean: Bool
 - Integers: Int8, Int16, Int32, Int64